-The LEE is comparable to the high energy endgame, in the sense that it is based on moon fly-bys separated by resonant transfers.
+The low energy endgame is comparable to the high energy endgame, in the sense that it is based on moon fly-bys separated by resonant transfers.
 The difference is that the orbit of the spacecraft does not intersect that of the moon anymore.
-The main advantage of this approach is that the perijove decreases much less after C/A (it is DeltaV optimal to keep the perijove as high as possible during the endgame).
-The drawback of a higher closest approach is that the orbital reduction capacity is lower.
-Depending on the case, additional resonant transfers are needed.
+The main advantage of this approach is that the perijove decreases much less after the C/A. The drawback of a higher closest approach is that the orbital reduction capacity is lower.
+Depending on the case, additional resonant transfers might be needed.